UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 {: .language-bash}

 ~~~
-/Users/scully
+/Users/nelle
 ~~~
 {: .output}

 It turns out that `cd` without an argument will return you to your home directory, which is great if you've got lost in your own filesystem.

-Let's try returning to the `ex-data` directory from before.
-Last time, we used three commands, but we can actually string together the list of directories to move to `ex-data` in one step:
+Let's try returning to the `exercise-data` directory from before.
+Last time, we used three commands, but we can actually string together the list of directories to move to `exercise-data` in one step:

 ~~~
-$ cd Desktop/shell-lesson-data/ex-data
+$ cd Desktop/shell-lesson-data/exercise-data
 ~~~
 {: .language-bash}